 When it comes to staying afloat within the industry, it is no longer enough for trainers to simply do just any qualification, as reputability of courses becomes more of a problem across the industry.
 Furthering this, those looking to specialise in a certain area now also have higher standards to meet, with specialist and CPD courses now being a requirement for professionals looking to pursue niche aspects of fitness such as padwork training and aqua fitness.

-Overall, the definition of being a Personal Trainer has evolved massively, with the days of simply offering a one size fits all session being long gone.
+Overall, the definition of being a Personal Trainer has evolved massively, with the days of simply offering a one size fits all session is long gone.
 Dependent on the trainer, this huge industry boost can be seen as negative, with extra requirements meaning more work; or it can be seen as positive, with huge potential of growth and career progression being opened up.